 Working in Italy used to be a dream for many expats, which quite a few have made come true.
 Red tape is rather a nuisance, though, which makes mastering the bureaucratic aspects of employment in Italy a test of patience.
 Nonetheless, the prospect of a new job in Italy should not be daunting.

-Italy’s economy was ranked the 8th largest in the world and the 4th largest in Europe by the IMF and World Bank.
+Italy’s economy was ranked the 8th largest in the world and the 4th largest in Europe by the IMF and World Bank as of 2014.
 Among other things, Italy exports motor vehicles, chemicals, energy, food, and fashion.
 Many employees working in Italy find an occupation in tourism.
 This sector is one of the most important industries in a country with an annual 46 million visitors.